ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

      - FIS finds the matching `InterrogationReport` in its database based on the `file_id` (or raises an error).
      - FIS updates the `InterrogationReport` with the received information and publishes this as an *outbox event*.

 #### FIS Configuration
-TODO: Add config section to UCS and UOS
 The FIS needs the following configuration:
 - MongoDbConfig
 - KafkaConfig